dpretet/vim-leader-mapper/README.md

 ## Introduction

-Vim-Leader-Mapper is a Neovim plugin to create leader key mapping and a visual menu to display them.
+Vim-Leader-Mapper is a plugin to create leader key mapping and a visual menu to display them.
 It's basically a copy of Spacemacs interactive menu, relying on leader key to toggle it.

 - Easy to use: the user can simply add his own commands with few setup and map